 VVzela Kook (HK/CHINA) and Line Katcho (CAN) offer up an audio-visual feast, each performing intricately crafted works for sound and screen.
 Katcho’s “Immortelle”—

 premiered during MUTEK Montreal 2018—binds light and sound in constant, dramatic metamorphosis as she explores shifting relationships between image and music and between humans and our environments.
 Vvzela Kook will expand on her series “Confidential Records.”
-These works travel to the year 2047 and posits a fictional timeline where Kowloon Walled City was never demolished, but hidden underground, developing into a complex metropolis rivaling those seen in cyberpunk films such as “Blade Runner” and “Ghost in A Shell.”
+These works travel to the year 2047 and posits a fictional timeline where Kowloon Walled City was never demolished, but hidden underground, developing into a complex metropolis rivaling those seen in cyberpunk films such as “Blade Runner” and “Ghost in the Shell.”

 April 21 – Lush Processes